 If you feel the cookware needs to be reseasoned, especially after washing with dishwashing liquid, it should be done before heating the cast iron to dry.
 Add 1/2 teaspoon of vegetable oil to the interior of the pan and use paper towels to distribute it evenly over the entire surface.
 Rub the oil into the surface until it is absorbed.

-Heat the oiled cast iron on the cooktop or in the oven for five to 10 minutes and allow to cool before storing.
+Heat the oiled cast iron on the cooktop or in the oven for at least 30 minutes and allow to cool before storing.

 How to Restore and Reseason Rusty Cast Iron

 If you are lucky enough to find some vintage cast iron but it is coated with rust, it can usually be saved if the rust has not damaged the integrity of the piece.
 Once the rust has eaten through the iron to create holes or caused the iron to feel thin, too much damage has occurred to save the cookware.